COVID-19 gives rise to unprecedented and evolving new processes and requirements.

 Consider whether it is appropriate to proceed virtually or if you should physically meet with your client.

-Continue to monitor the Law Society’s FAQ for further updates and practice resources.
+Continue to monitor the Law Society's News and Publications for further updates and practice resources.